-If the visual system indeed controls the drift speed then it should exhibit a convergence dynamics.
+If the visual system indeed controls the drift speed in a closed-loop manner then it should exhibit a convergence dynamics.
 Indeed, analyzing the mean within-pause dynamics of drift speed showed that the eye converged to its target drifting speed during the first 50 – 70 ms of the pause.
 While starting the pause with speeds ~7 deg/sec on average, the eye then converged to ~5 deg/sec in natural viewing and to ~6 deg/sec in tunneled viewing (Fig. 2c).
+The dynamics of drift speed is a short increase at the beginning of a pause followed by a decrease until the target speed – while the entire range of speeds is below the thresholds for saccades detection.

 If the visual system maintains Sp when challenged with size and compromises it when challenged with tunneling, then the trial-to-trial variability of Sp should reflect that.
-Indeed, while Sp exhibited relatively little variance during natural viewing [[LIRON, COMPUTE THE CV]], its variance increased significantly when tunneled (Fig. 2d). for comparison, saccadic kinematics obeyed a main-sequence pattern to the same extent in natural and tunneled conditions for low saccadic amplitudes, amplitudes that scaled with the image size (up to 7.5 deg for Large and 3 deg for Small images); beyond these amplitudes the main-sequence showed higher variations in tunneled vision (supp_Fig.
+Indeed, while Sp exhibited relatively little variance during natural viewing [[LIRON, COMPUTE THE CV]], its variance increased significantly when tunneled (Fig. 2d).
+(This was again further ensured by comparing 3 seconds time windows from the tunneled trials, to care for the difference in trials length). for comparison, saccadic kinematics obeyed a main-sequence pattern to the same extent in natural and tunneled conditions for low saccadic amplitudes, amplitudes that scaled with the image size (up to 7.5 deg for Large and 3 deg for Small images); beyond these amplitudes the main-sequence showed higher variations in tunneled vision (supp_Fig.
 X).

 The analysis thus far suggests that drift kinematics are controlled in a closed-loop manner, in which the amount of the available visual information affects Sp and Xp, which in turn determine the acquisition of visual information.
 This loop appears to be influenced by the saccadic rate, which may be determined in another control module or loop (e.g., 9).
 To analyze the interactions between saccades and drift kinematics in more detail we examined the spatiotemporal trajectories of eye movements during individual trials (Fig. 3).
 Tunneled vision of Large images induced a novel saccadic pattern - border-following (Fig. 3a).
 Most (55±7%) of the saccades made by all participants in all Large-tunneled trials were border-following, and as a result most (59±4%) of the pauses were on borders, compared with 20±7% and 28±4%, respectively, in all other conditions (Fig. 3b; see Methods).
 During pauses close to borders drift trajectories scanned differently if vision was challenged or not.
-When challenged, by tunneling or size, the eye tended to drift in a more curvy pattern, remaining closer to their starting location (Fig. 3c; see Methods).
+When challenged, by tunneling or size, the eye tended to drift in a curvier pattern, remaining closer to their starting location (Fig. 3c; see Methods).
 Drift speed was also affected by the concurrently-scanned visual details - Sp was significantly lower when drifting along borders than otherwise (4.48±0.07 deg/sec versus 5.00±0.07 deg/sec in Large and 3.99±0.10 deg/sec versus 4.92±0.02 deg/sec in Small images, p<0.05).